timzimm/CompSci/03_gaussian_process_regression/README.md

 * **Large Datasets:** The application of full GP regression is usually confined to small datasets due to the intrinsic time complexity of the kernel training.
-Thus, we explore a \emph{product-of-expert} approximation of the former in conjunction with a \emph{robust bayesian committee machine aggregation} to distribute GPs beyond one execution thread.
-Our implementation of the scheme outperforms \texttt{sklearn}'s undistributed GP method in terms of runtime while maintaining its predictive quality.
+Thus, we explore a product-of-expert approximation of the former in conjunction with a robust bayesian committee machine aggregation to distribute GPs beyond one execution thread.
+Our implementation of the scheme outperforms sklearn's undistributed GP method in terms of runtime while maintaining its predictive quality.